IST263/fall2019m004/docs/projects/individual.md

 This project is intended to be completed in weekly sprints/chunks.
 You are expected to commit weekly work or updates into GitHub.
 There should be at a minimum of 1 weekly commit starting at Week 3 before the final project is complete.
 Below is the list of project milestones.

- Due By | Milestone | Deliverable
+ Due By | Milestone | Deliverable(s)
 ------------ | -------------  |
-Week 2 - 3 | Come up with website topic | Submit half page project proposal
-Week 3 - 5 | Research and collect website content and graphic media (images, video, etc.) | You can collect the content in a MS. Word doc or text file.
+Week 2 - 3 | Come up with a website topic | Submit half page project proposal Week 3 - 5 | Research and collect website content and graphic media (images, video, etc.) | You can collect the content in a MS. Word doc or text file.
 If you are using copyrighted images and/or video make sure you cite them accordingly.
 Week 4 - 6 | Create, Submit and Revise Wireframes | Wireframes
 Week 5 - 10 | Implement/Code the website | Website